botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 + [CSP Evaluator](https://csp-evaluator.withgoogle.com/)

->Set a test unsecure cookie in browser dev tools to test POC XSS cookie stealer payload on myself.
+>Set a unsecured test cookie in browser using DEV tools console to use during test for POC XSS cookie stealer payload on myself.

 ```JavaScript
 document.cookie = "TopSecret=UnsecureCookieValue4Peanut2019";